Fabric that "disappears" in cold or hot water (depending on the brand and its use) after it has been stitched on, leaving only the stitching.

 A "paper" that is made from high-density polyethylene fibers and has the characteristics of paper, film, and fabric.
 It can be stitched and when heated it shrinks and distorts.

-Fabric that has been "prepared for dyeing," meaning it is cotton and free of whiteners or sizing.
+Featured image is from "A Party to Dye For!" by Kristine Lundblad, Quilting Arts Aug/Sept 2012.
+PDF fabric is fabric that has been "prepared for dyeing," meaning it is cotton and free of whiteners or sizing.
 This makes the fabric better able to absorb and hold the color.
-It can be bought by the yard at fabric stores or online.
+It can be...

 Literally, to dye or paint fabric over another dye or printed pattern.
 Many artists like to alter commercial and vintage textiles by overdyeing, thus creating unique "new" fabrics.